 On the regular dinner menu, even common dishes, like fresh Dungeness crab with grapefruit, is impeccably fresh and generous, enlivened by pink peppercorn dressing and fennel puree.

-Asian-style, five spice pork ribs ($13) are also the kind of dish I’ve seen often over the years but here they are juicy and well-prepared in sweet chili glaze with Asian coleslaw.
+Asian-style, five spice pork ribs ($13) are also the kind of dish I’ve dined on a little too often over the years but here they are hard to resist: juicy and savory in sweet chili glaze, brightened with accompanying Asian coleslaw.

 Roasted duck breast ($32) is appropriately medium rare and tender, brightened by tart Bing cherries, comforting alongside German spaetzle and fava beans.